Suzanne Massie: Career

 Massie began her career as a magazine journalist, working at Gourmet, Life, and Time.
+Her son's diagnosis with hemophilia inspired her husband to write Nicholas and Alexandra, a biography of Nicholas II and Alexandra Feodorovna, whose son Alexei also suffered from the disease.
+Suzanne Massie was instrumental in the research, editing, and cover design of the book.
+Nicholas and Alexandra was a bestseller and was critically praised for highlighting the emotional impact of Alexei's illness on Alexandra and Nicholas II, which had previously been unexamined by historians.

-In 1975, Suzanne and Robert Massie chronicled their experiences as the parents of a haemophiliac child, Robert Kinloch Massie IV, and the significant differences between the American and French health-care systems in their jointly written book, Journey.
-Journey followed her husband's 1967 book, Nicholas and Alexandra, a biography of the last Emperor and Empress of Russia, whose son Alexei also was born with haemophilia.
+In 1975, Suzanne and Robert Massie wrote about their experiences with hemophilia more directly in Journey.
+The book discussed the significant differences between the American and French healthcare systems.

-Reagan first became interested in Massie when he read her book Land of the Firebird: The Beauty of Old Russia.
+Ronald Reagan first became interested in Massie when he read her book Land of the Firebird: The Beauty of Old Russia.
 She visited the White House, where she became an informal messenger between the President and Mikhail Gorbachev and his administration.
 She explained to Reagan about the importance of religion in Russia and this gave him a new insight.
 She also asked Reagan to learn the now famous Russian phrase "Doveryai, no proveryai", which translates as "Trust, but verify".
 The proverb rhymes in Russian and under Reagan the phrase became a White House policy.
 They met sixteen times and her importance in contributing to Reagan's understanding of the Russian people, assisting in reaching a peaceful end to the Cold War.
 This was described in detail in a number of documentary films.
 She applied for the job of US Ambassador to Russia via a letter to Reagan but was rejected, as the post had already been filled.

 A fellow of the Harvard Russian Research Center (now the Davis Center) from 1985 to 1997, Massie also served on the board of the International League for Human Rights.
 In 1991, she was appointed the only lay member of the Permanent Episcopal-Orthodox Coordinating Committee, which has conducted bi-annual discussions in Russia and the United States with hierarchs of the church, including Patriarch Aleksy II.
 She was the fourth wife of Professor Seymour Papert and together they worked on a project called the Learning Barn in Maine.

 In 2021, Massie travelled to Moscow to attend Victory Day celebrations, and in an interview with Russian broadcaster NTV, she asked President Vladimir Putin for a Russian passport, saying that the country's citizenship would be "an honor".
 Her request was granted on December 30, 2021.